 - If your home, car or property was damaged by the storm, contact your insurance company to start the claims process.

 - Ask for a copy of your insurance policy if you don’t have one available.
 It will help you verify your coverage.

 - Damage to your home does not stop your responsibility to pay your mortgage.
 However, many mortgage servicers have been told they can help homeowners affected by the storm.
 So you should contact your mortgage servicer and tell them about your situation.

-- If you don’t have a monthly mortgage statement or coupon book with you, search the Mortgage Electronic Registration Systems (MERS) or call them toll-free at (888) 679-6377 to find the company that services your mortgage.
+- If you don’t have a monthly mortgage statement or coupon book with you, or call them toll-free at (888) 679-6377 to find the company that services your mortgage.